alex-aloia/WordPack/README.md

 * Virtualbox and/or VMware

 ## About the Boxes
-Start with an Ubuntu Server 14.04 x64 base .iso and run a few scripts on it before creating a vagrant compatible .box for Virtualbox and/or VMware.
+Start with an Ubuntu Server 14.04.2 x64 base .iso and run a few shell scripts to install VM tools and Ansible...
+Then we can run playbooks and provision the LEMP stack, before creating a vagrant compatible .box (or VM image) for VMware and/or Virtual Box.

-#### Ubuntu Server 14.04
+#### Ubuntu Server 14.04.2
  - Upgraded to kernel 3.14.4 so that VMware-tools / hgfs module would compile.
  - Full dist-upgrade.
  - Installs virtualbox guest additions / vmware-tools.
  - add ppa installation of 'ansible' for provisioning.
  - User 'vagrant' is created with password 'vagrant' and added to user group 'admin'.
  - Enables passwordless sudo for user group 'admin'.
- - Authorized keys for 'vagrant' user are stored in the ~/.ssh directory.
  - Enables rpcbind, nfs-common and ssh services at boot.

 ## Use